Shopping online: The case for credit cards

 The holidays are practically close enough to touch, and it’s very possible that your holiday shopping is well underway.
-You may be doing more shopping online for gifts and everything else it takes to make it all merry, either to avoid human contact for safety’s sake or simply because it’s more convenient.
+You may be doing more shopping online for gifts and everything else it takes to make it all merry, simply because it’s more convenient.
 Then there’s the case for great online deals, which we addressed in our last blog.

 So, cocoa in hand, you sit down to search out the deals.
 But before you start clicking, you’ve got to grab your plastic — and we think credit cards are great tools for holiday shopping.
 Why, you ask?
 Let’s go through the reasons together.

 It’s a security thing.
 Credit card mobile apps often have a broad range of fraud-prevention security features that you can set up on your account, such as two-factor authentication (i.e., adding a second step like requiring a passcode via text or email to ensure that you’re the one accessing the account), account alerts that notify you via text or email for “card not present” transactions, account freezing in the event of possible fraud, and more.